Xorlent/Orcaslicer-Qidi-Plus-4/README.md

 7. Connect to your printer using the Wi-Fi icon next to the printer name and enter the IP address of your device

 ## Notes
-- Generic filament profiles are included for PLA, PLA Silk, PETG, ABS, and TPU95A
+- Generic Qidi filament profiles are included for PLA, PLA Silk, PETG, ABS, and TPU95A
-  - In my testing of the Qidi Generic PETG profile, I recommend slowing print speeds by 30% and increasing the flow ratio to .98 as a starting point
+  - In my testing of their generic PETG profile, I recommend slowing all print speeds by 30% and increasing the flow ratio to .98 as a starting point

 ## License
 QIDIStudio is licensed under the GNU Affero General Public License, version 3.
 QIDIStudio is based on BambuStudio by Bambu Lab.